 There is no vaccine against dengue fever.
 The illness is avoided by taking preventive measures to avoid insect bites.
 Mosquito netting and screens on windows are crucial for this, and if you are outdoors in an area with mosquitoes, you should wear clothing that covers your skin and apply insect repellent.
 Compounds containing DEET (at least 20%) are best, and it's important to reapply the repellent periodically if you are sweating.
 Try to keep mosquitoes out of indoor spaces with nets, but a net around the bed is a good idea to avoid bug bites during the night.

-Mosquitoes tend to lay their eggs in places where there is standing water, and they are therefore much more numerous in rainy season.
+Mosquitoes tend to lay their eggs in places where there is standing water and are therefore much more numerous in the rainy season.
 Efforts to eradicate mosquito-borne illnesses include informing locals about eliminating areas of standing water to reduce mosquito breeding sites.